-But despite his disability, and the fact he requires round the clock care, he fulfilled his dream of pursuing his studies and last year achieved a first in BA (Hons) Media Arts at Plymouth University.
+But despite his disability, and the fact he requires round the clock care, he fulfilled his dream of pursuing his studies and last year achieved a first in BA (Hons) Media Arts at University of Plymouth.

 During his studies he won numerous accolades, with Perseverance Beyond Doubt being named Best Student Film at the 2014 St Albans Film Festival and included as part of the American Online Film Awards Spring Showcase.

 A second film, Keep Fighting (Meningitis & Me), won an Award of Merit in the 2014 Bayou City Inspirational Film Festival and received widespread acclaim, after being made for the UK charity Meningitis Now, to raise awareness of the condition.

 Jonathan was also named Student of the Year in 2014 Media Innovation Awards, which are designed to recognise creative innovation and talent across the South West.